 Step 3: Create the “ring”

 Finally, we’ll connect the ends of the woven leather piece to create your DIY leather napkin ring.
 To do this, we’ll cut 4 small strips of leather that are the equivalent size of two weave squares.

 Simply take one final 1/2″ leather strip and cut it down to 1″ lengths.
 Glue one end of the strip to the top corner square of one side of the woven leather, and glue the other end to the corresponding square on the opposite side of the woven leather piece.

 This connection will create a leather cuff (aka a napkin ring) to slide your napkin through.

 Continue with 3 – 5 more strips in the same way to connect the remainder of the back of the cuff.
 I added one connection at the top, one at the bottom, and two at the center.
 You can add more if you like but I thought the pattern the four strips created was interesting.

-Your gorgeous leather DIY napkin ring is complete!
+Your gorgeous woven leather napkin ring is complete!

 How freaking high-end does this look?
 Hopefully, like me, you have something leather that needs upcycling.
 But even if you don’t, leather remnants are super affordable so you can still DIY this high-end look on the cheap.